benja0x40/LittleThumb/README.md

 # 1. Configure global options --------------------------------------------------

 # Here we choose the default location for automatically saved RDS files
-LittleThumb(path = "AutoSaved")
+LittleThumb(rootpath = "AutoSaved")

 # 2. Define persistent R objects -----------------------------------------------

 MakeObj(xyz, {

-  # Here we compute the value of this R object
+  # Here we compute the value of the object
   xyz <- 0

 })